theDataFixer/chat-cli/README.md

 - It is a simple binary, with some minor tweaks regarding decorations.
 - It is a project for learning Golang, so you may find some bad practices or some bad code (if so, please let me know).
-- Just three models, making it simpler.
-Maybe in the future I will add more models.
+- Hopefully this `chat-cli` will become more robust either by contributions or by personal upgrades.

 ## Contributing